 - Unkempt Beauty: She has bags under her eyes.
 Flashbacks show her without them, until she saw what happened to her students and seemed to develop them instantly.

-- Well-Intentioned Extremist: In a subversion, unlike most antagonists in the Index/Railgun, she's well aware whats she doing with Level Upper's wrong but as least she cares about the people who use it and pre-made a cure for them once she's done using the Level Upper Network.
+- Well-Intentioned Extremist: In a subversion, unlike most antagonists in the Index/Railgun, she's well aware that what she's doing with Level Upper is wrong, but as least she cares about the people who use it and made a cure for them ahead of time, once she's done using the Level Upper Network.
 It's also worth noting that she made many attempts to cure her students through legitimate means.
 It was only because all of these attempts were blocked that she resorted to Level Upper in the first place.

-The head of Multi Active Rescue unit or "MAR", a search and rescue unit, and an anime-exclusive character from A Certain Scientific Railgun
+The head of Multi Active Rescue unit or "MAR", a search and rescue unit, and an anime-original character from A Certain Scientific Railgun.

 - Ax-Crazy: She develops that look in her face late in the anime after her motives are realized.